fatihdincereng/SuperTrades_RestApi/README.md

 ## Installation
-> You need to open a database named super_trades in Mysql Database.
+> You need to open a database named super_trades in MySql Database.

 > Add the database details in the .env.db extension.